MatthewPrinz/LeetCode/200-number-of-islands/NOTES.md

 Submitted is a BFS solution.
 I chose to use a Set to check for duplicates and a Queue for the BFS implementation.
 Note the technical details:
-* Adding a comma between coordinates in the set (this is so there are no hash collisions - e.g. so (1,90) does not collide with (19, 0))
+* Adding a comma between coordinates in the set (this is so there are no hash collisions - e.g. so coordinate (1,90) does not collide with (19, 0))
-* Additionally, I chose to use Strings in the set as the hashcode of an int[] doesn't depend on the contents of the array.
+* Additionally, I chose to use Strings in the set as the hashcode of an ```int[]``` doesn't depend on the contents of the array.
 <br>
 This is a much simpler DFS solution.